 So, I know it seems a little crazy at first, but is there really that big a difference in putting butter in your coffee vs. cream?
 Butter is basically a semi solid form of cream (minus the skim milk).
 Cream is lower in fat than butter and since we all know fat is good for us then this is yet another reason why butter is SO great.

 When I’m at home I love making my own version of Bulletproof Coffee by blending together coffee (I make a pot of this first) with Kerrygold butter and chocolate Dynamic Fruits & Greens to get some extra antioxidants in too.
-Sometimes I’ll also add some of the Upgraded Vanilla powder too.
+Sometimes I’ll also add some of the Vanilla powder too.
 This in combination with the chocolate Dynamic Fruits & Greens makes for a vanilla mocha latte flavored coffee drink.
 It’s incredible.
-Also, if I’m feeling like I need an extra punch of energy, I’ll then even add in a tablespoon of Dave’s MCT oil (this is six times more potent than coconut oil; a great healthy fat and more brain power!).
+Also, if I’m feeling like I need an extra punch of energy, I’ll then even add in a tablespoon of MCT oil (this is six times more potent than coconut oil; a great healthy fat and more brain power!).

 Another way I enjoy butter in my coffee is in situations where I want to resist dessert, such as at weddings or parties.
-I’m not saying to never eat wedding cake (even I’m guilty!), but what I AM saying is you can learn to train yourself to be satisfied by fats instead of carbs.
+I’m not saying to never eat dessert, but what I AM saying is you can learn to train yourself to be satisfied by fats instead of carbs.
 Because coffee frequently goes hand in hand with dessert, I think adding butter to it is a good option as a replacement.
 (And no, I don’t always carry Kerrygold butter with me; I just make sure it’s real butter that I’m adding to my coffee and settle with this.)
 Even though it’s not perfect, I still think it’s a better option than dessert.

 1. Why doesn’t it taste very good?
 BLEND IT!
 It is seriously so much better when blended compared to just stirring it in with a spoon.
 I would also tell you to make sure you’re using quality butter.
 Using cheap butter or a butter substitute makes a world of a difference.
 It definitely tastes better when it’s made with unsalted, grass-fed butter.
 The Kerrygold brand I mentioned produces excellent high quality butter and can be bought in bulk at places like Sam’s Club and Costco.
 And make sure it’s unsalted!
 Unless you’re one of those salted caramel latte fans, then you might like it salted, but I definitely don’t. :)